Professional Staff Council

 Nomination for Council membership can be made by any employee of the Professional Staff.
 All persons nominated will be contacted by the Committee to determine if they can and will serve as a Council member if elected.
 This procedure will be completed within one week from the date nominations are closed.

 Elections shall be by secret ballot with the candidate receiving a plurality of the votes cast declared the winner.
-Pre-numbered ballots listing the names of all consenting nominees will be sent to the appropriate constituents.
-Ballots are to be returned in sealed envelopes to the University President's Office within two weeks of the date mailed.
+Voting will be conducted electronically and verified by the elections committee.

-Ballot control will be accomplished by sequentially pre-numbering all ballots in random fashion.
-Only ballots with numbers falling within the sequence will be valid.
-In case two ballots are submitted with the same number, both will be declared invalid.
+Ballot control will be accomplished by electronic ballot design.
+Only ballots submitted properly and within the designated election period will be valid.
 In case of a tie, a run-off election will be held according to these procedures.